Bar Damti, our tour guide, weighs in with the five most significant “downsides” of her job.

 It’s more complicated than it looks, you all.
 No job has ever brought the Israeli culinary scene closer to me than this one.
 I’m a simple girl and being able to taste delicacies such as Atalya’s food, Ruthenberg Michelin-worthy dishes, and Nadia’s extraordinary vegan dishes has been both a blessing and a curse, in the form of a few extra pounds.

-Also, people don’t realize the struggle of eating from day to night, as we did in the last couple of food tours.
+People don’t realize the struggle of eating from day to night, as we did in the last couple of food tours.

 One may say – “okay, but not all of your tours will be food tours!
 Eat up as much as you can now because this wouldn’t last for long!”

 FOMO (fear of missing out)

-Hanging around people with cool(er) jobs
+Hanging around people with excellent (er) jobs

-- Not being excited to go abroad
+It is not being excited to go abroad.

-Being a tourist in your own country can create a big problem – suddenly, going abroad isn’t so tempting anymore.
-As a traveler from childhood, who was in 10 countries before the age of 12, I can say that it was a big shock to me as I’ve realized going abroad doesn’t excite me anymore.
+Being a tourist in your own country can create a big problem.
+Suddenly, going abroad isn’t so tempting anymore.
+As a traveler who was in 10 countries before the age of 12, I can say that it was a big shock to me as I’ve realized going abroad doesn’t excite me anymore.

-As cheesy as it may sound, saying goodbye to the influencers on the tour is for sure the hardest part.
-After experiencing so much together and being each other’s friends and family for a whole week, saying the final goodbyes always make me sob (in a very not pretty way).
-It’s a good sob, absolutely, but it’s a big one nonetheless.
+As cheesy as it may sound, saying goodbye to the people on tour is for sure the most challenging part.
+After experiencing so much together and being each other’s friends and family for a whole week, saying the final goodbyes always make me sob (in not a very appealing way).